sgarcia0206/comp122-f23/reference/TAC2mips.md

       ```

       If you could use a "goto" in Java, a "continue" statement could
-      be transformed into a "goto {next}"
+      be transformed into a "goto {next}".